raimichick/space_invaders/README.md

 ## Settings

-See the setting.h file to adjust window size and background options.
+See the settings.h file to adjust window size and background options.